esingokgoz/Liri/README.md

     - Date of the Event

 3) OMBD
-  OMBD Command: node liri.js movie-this '<movie name here>' OMBD command will show the following information about the movie in your in your bash/terminal
+  OMBD Command: node liri.js movie-this <movie name here>
+  OMBD command will show the following information about the movie in your in your bash/terminal
    - Title of the movie.
    - Year the movie came out.